Security cam video raises new questions in Arbery shooting

 It is not known if the person in the Dec.
 17 video is Arbery.

-Meanwhile, a defense attorney for Gregory McMichael told reporters Friday that they have interviewed witnesses, reviewed video footage and examined other evidence that “tells a very different story” about Arbery and the two men charged with killing him.
+Defense lawyers for Gregory McMichael said Friday that they have examined evidence that “tells a very different story” about Arbery and the two men charged with killing him.
+Attorney Laura Hogue told reporters: “There is more than one video of the incident.”

+She did not give any specifics.
+A roughly 40-second cellphone video of the shooting was leaked online last week, a day before the McMichaels were charged the felony murder and aggravated assault.
+The video fueled a national outcry not just over the killing but also that more than two months passed before arrests were made.

+Attorney Franklin Hogue, hired to defend Gregory McMichael along with his law partner wife, said more details would be revealed at a preliminary court hearing that he plans to request soon.

-“The truth will reveal this is not just another act of violent racism,” attorney Franklin Hogue told a news conference outside his Macon office.
+“The truth will reveal this is not just another act of violent racism,” Franklin Hogue told a news conference outside the couple’s Macon office.
 “Greg McMichael did not commit murder.
 Greg McMichael is not a party to the crime of murder.”

 Attorneys for Arbery’s parents have said security camera video from the same home construction site Feb.
 23 shows Arbery on the property right before the shooting.
 They also say the footage shows Arbery committing no crimes.